rodrigocuriel21/xebia_coding_test/README.md

 # GitHub Authorization Token

-This demo uses a temporal access token that will expire on Sun, Sep 19 2021.
+This demo uses a temporal access token that will expires on Wed, Jun 8 2022.

+Token is located in .env file.

 # Getting Started with Create React App